-- The designated person is responsible for reporting to the designated officer and seeking advice if required prior to making a referral as described above. - For child protection concerns at Tier 3 and 4 it will be necessary for the designated person to complete 06.1c Confidential safeguarding incident report form and send it to the designated officer. - Further briefings are sent to the designated officer when updates are received until the issue is concluded.
+- The designated safeguarding lead is responsible for reporting to the designated officer and seeking advice if required prior to making a referral as described above. - For child protection concerns at Tier 3 and 4 it will be necessary for the designated safeguarding lead to complete 06.1c Confidential safeguarding incident report form and send it to the designated officer. - Further briefings are sent to the designated officer when updates are received until the issue is concluded.